tendomart/ridex-module-repairs-aks/README.md

 - A [Git](https://github.com/) client.
 - A [Docker](https://www.docker.com/) client.

-## Getting Started
+## Running the project
-Download the project and follow the steps outlined in this tutorial :
+Download the project, change directory to ```springboot-mysql-aks``` folder and follow the steps outlined in this tutorial :

 1. Create an Azure Database for MySQL - Flexible Server
 2. Create an Azure Container Registry